DurhamIP/prog-prac-hashfile/README.md

 should return 0 if the word does not occur.
 * find the relative frequency of a word i.e. the frequency divided by the total number of words in the text.
 * create an object of type _WordFrequency_ from a file with a name specified in a parameter.
 Rather than a constructor, this should be a static method called `makeInstance` which returns an object of type _WordFrequency_.
+This know as a factory method, which you can read about here <http://www.informit.com/articles/article.aspx?p=1216151>

-###Word frequency by document type
+###Level 2: Word frequency by document type

 Different types of documents tend to have different relative frequencies.
 Next we are going to try to guess the type of document based on the relative